hmkcode/hmkcode.github.io/_posts/spring/2021-02-27-spring-exception-handling-controlleradvice.markdown

 ## Spring MVC Controller

-We will build a simple controller has two services:
+We will build a simple controller which has two services:

 - First service `ok()` returns **OK**
 - The second service `exception()` throws an `Exception`.